Kayconfig/intro-ai-cli/README.md

 To get information about a person, run the following command in your terminal:

+### Set Environment

+create .env file using .env.example as a guide

 ```bash
 pnpm ice-break --name "Name of the person"
 ```